 What Is the Nerf Rival Artemis?

 The Nerf RIVAL Artemis XVII-3000 was released in Fall 2017 by Hasbro, and is a spring-powered blaster.
-It’s a small to medium-size blaster within the Rival series which Nerf started releasing back in 2015.
+It’s a small to medium-sized blaster within the Rival series, which Nerf started releasing back in 2015.